 When comparing MPV vs Resonic, the Slant community recommends Resonic for most people.
-In the question“What are the best music players?”
+In the question“What are the best music players for listening to high quality audio (FLAC etc)?”
 Resonic is ranked 5th while MPV is ranked 6th.

 Ranked in these QuestionsQuestion Ranking

 Everything MPV needs to play media files is contained within which means no outside codecs are needed.

 Click to open files and get Video with sound (and passthrough of codecs like DTS etc) for a perfect cinema experience.
 Works okay for many files.